Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

 Placeholder and alias
 ---------------------
-There are two convenience options the data catalog files to limit repetition between data sources:
+There are two convenience options to limit repetition between data sources in data catalog files:

 - The ``placeholder`` argument can be used to generate multiple sources with a single entry in the data catalog file.
 If different files follow a logical nomenclature, multiple data sources can be defined by iterating through all possible combinations of the placeholders.
 The placeholder names should be given in the